zhangrenyuuchicago/PathHyperbolic/README.md

-# PathHyp: Hyperbolic attention model for histopathology image classification
+# PathHyperbolic: Hyperbolic attention model for histopathology image classification

 This is the repo for our paper hyperbolic attention model for histopathology image.